afrodjiak/embeddedcamera-hat/README.md

 ### Known/Potential Issues

 1. The code python script does not include code for the slide switch nor the LED light.
-2. Identify camera pinhole in middle box.
-Place gift set under the tree with a good view and near an outlet.
-3. Plug in the gift set, monitor and accessories.

 ### Bill of Materials